MArhamAA1422/b6-learning/css/tailwind-css.md

 - It's fast, flexible, and reliable — with zero-runtime.

+- `tailwind.config.js`

+- Tailwind relies on CSS variables heavily internally, so if you can use Tailwind in your project, you can use native CSS variables.

+- Not recommend using CSS modules and Tailwind together.

 ## colors

 In Tailwind, colors are defined in shades from 50 (lightest) → 900 (darkest).